 Once you deem whether opening Belgian savings accounts or investment accounts in Belgium are more suitable for your financial future in Belgium, the most important factors, Jaeken says, is to ascertain your tax residency status.

 “Tax residency is the key concept on determining what type of taxation and how much will be due,” Jaeken says.

 Foreigners are considered Belgian tax residents if their home base or their seat of economic interests is in Belgium.
 There are a couple of (refutable) assumptions that your residency is based in Belgium, namely if you are registered at a Belgian municipality or, if you are married, or if your household resides in Belgium – no matter how much time you spend abroad.

-Expats like foreign diplomats, foreign international civil servants and beneficiaries of the special tax status for foreign executives, however, are treated as non-resident taxpayers no matter the length of their residence in Belgium.
-To enjoy the benefits of holding non-residency, you must ensure that your chosen financial institution has the right documents – such as identification, proof of residence and work contract – to consider you as a non-resident.
+Expats like diplomats, international civil servants, and beneficiaries of the special tax status for foreign executives, however, are non-resident taxpayers.
+This is the case no matter the length of their residence in Belgium.
+To enjoy the benefits of holding non-residency, you must ensure that your chosen financial institution has the right documents to consider you as a non-resident.

 Read Expatica’s guide on taxes in Belgium to verify whether you hold a resident or non-resident Belgian tax status.

-“From a tax point of view, the status of some expats in Belgium is different from Belgian residents as the tax treatment of investments is completely different if you are a regular expat with Belgian tax residency or if you are non-resident like employees of the EU, NATO or SHAPE,” Jaeken adds.
+“From a tax point of view, the status of some expats in Belgium is different from Belgian residents.
+The tax treatment of investments is completely different if you’re an expat with Belgian tax residency or if you’re non-resident like employees of the EU, NATO, or SHAPE,” Jaeken adds.

 Belgian tax on savings for resident taxpayers